 Our people 16.
-Our People: Dashboard TB (04/22) 014 EM referred to the Staff Survey results which would be discussed later in the agenda (Item 19).
-She also
+Our People: Dashboard TB (04/22) 014

 FM referred to the Staff Survey results which would be discussed later in the agenda (Item 19).
 She also highlighted there had been a further deterioration in the Trust's turnover levels in the last reported month.